Volume 70, Issue 6

 And back at the Cancer Institute, her co-workers prepared a celebration for her, complete with decorations of red, white and blue!

-In October, GHS Cancer Institute’s BMT program performed a stem cell transplant on its 1,000th patient!
+In October, Prisma Health Cancer Institute’s BMT program performed a stem cell transplant on its 1,000th patient!
 Begun in 1992, the program—one of only two statewide—is accredited by the Foundation for the Accreditation of Cellular Therapy.
 It the only one in the Upstate accredited for both autologous (self) and allogeneic (non-self) transplants.
 The program’s partnership with the National Marrow Donor Program (NMDP) and its NMDP Apheresis Center status make possible stem cell collection services, allowing healthy donors here to give life-saving stem cells to patients around the globe.
 Read more here.

 Lynn Ethridge, PharmD, was one of 100 members of the Society of Hospital Pharmacists (ASHP) from across the country who visited their congressional representatives to advocate for the ASHP’s top legislative issues: patient access to a pharmacist in medically underserved areas, opioid addiction and recovery support programs, and support of 340B discount pricing of prescription medications for underserved populations.